 When planning a website and choosing a web hosting service, you have to predict and allocate the amount of bandwidth you’ll need, and this is often an unknown for a new website.
 What is “bandwidth”?
 How much bandwidth do you need?
 Even if you’re a seasoned website owner / operator, when it comes to understanding bandwidth offers from hosting companies, it is easy to become overwhelmed.
 Certain truths are inevitable when it comes to bandwidth:

 - You need to find the right bandwidth option for your needs.

 - Failure to do so will result in an underperforming website, additional charges, or both.

 Reassuring Note: Before we begin, if you have a small business or informational website with a limited audience of 5,000 or fewer visitors per month, you probably don’t have to worry too much about bandwidth.
-Almost all major hosting companies like Pantheon, BlueHost, HostGator, GoDaddy, etc., can provide all the bandwidth you need within their cheapest hosting account.
+Most major hosting companies like Pantheon, BlueHost, HostGator, GoDaddy, etc., can provide all the bandwidth you need within their cheapest hosting account.
 Some web hosting companies like Amazon AWS only charge you for the bandwidth you use.
 These hosting companies also make it easy to upgrade should you need to.
 Businesses that have “bandwidth-heavy” content such as video, audio, online apps, large images, and businesses that have a lot of traffic are the ones that should really be concerned – read on.

 What is Bandwidth?

 In its most basic definition, bandwidth describes the level of traffic and amount of data that can transfer between your site, users, and the Internet.
 Each web hosting company will offer a maximum levels of bandwidth for their tiers of hosting packages.
 Seeing these tiers clearly defined, when viewing a hosting website, is often a good indication of which hosting companies have the best-in-class of three essential components: networks, connections and systems.